junxit/us-congress-bills-113/bill.md

   - **(2)** In 1993, Congress provided for dedicated funding for this program by stipulating that certain fees collected by United States Customs and Border Protection to fund FLAP.
   - **(3)** Through FLAP, foreign travelers are aided by having an officer at a port of entry who speaks their language, and United States Customs and Border Protection benefits by being able to focus its border security efforts in a more effective manner.
 - **(b)** *Sense of Congress* It is the sense of Congress that FLAP incentivizes United States Customs and Border Protection officers and agents to attain and maintain competency in a foreign language, thereby improving the efficiency of operations for the functioning of United States Customs and Border Protection’s security mission, making the United States a more welcoming place when foreign travelers find officers can communicate in their language, and helping to expedite traveler processing to reduce wait times.

+## § 10.
+Prohibition on new appropriations

+No additional funds are authorized to be appropriated to carry out this Act and the amendments made by this Act, and this Act and such amendments shall be carried out using amounts otherwise made available for such purposes.